rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.

+## More fiat?

+Total estimates of all fiat money also vary wildly.
+And we're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight.
+And because of this, it's impossible to calculate the value of Bitcoin needed for it to exceed fiat.
+For if it did, the fiat currency would likely hyperinflate towards infinity, leading to a true value of zero (currency collapse).

+Perhaps the real question then is
+ *-- if Bitcoin is true --*
+ why has fiat not yet collapsed?

+## Why has fiat not yet collapsed?

+Every day that Bitcoin survives is another day of it working, that is, another day that no one has shown a single counterexample and proven Bitcoin as false.
+And likewise, every day that fiat USD survives is another day that the de-facto truth of Bitcoin has not been sufficient for Bitcoin to become the world reserve currency and true global money.
+In other words, the adoption of Bitcoin may have reached the point where it is de-facto true, and practically unstoppable, least of all by the usual political machinations of central planners and their delusions of power;
+ and yet while there is still a will and want for fiat currency, someone willing to take a job in exchange for fiat, it persists.

+Perhaps it may take centuries for fiat USD to collapse.
+Or perhaps fiat USD hyperinflates tomorrow.
+Should anyone think such a hyperinflation of fiat USD is impossible, look at the history of fiat money and hyperinflation events.
+While not as predictable as the tides, it is as inevitable as a tsunami.